jpwilliams/remit/README.md

 The error is still sent over the request's EventEmitter, so listening to `'error'` lets you handle the error however you wish.

-You can change the fallback at any point in a request's life and unset it by explicitly passing `undefined`.
+You can change the fallback at any point in a request's life and unset it by passing no arguments to the function.

 Returns a reference to the `request`, so that calls can be chained.